PEESEgroup/ChemREL/docs_src/usage.md

 ## Calling the CLI

-Before using any ChemREL CLI commands, first, `cd` into the directory in which you initialized ChemREL as follows, where `[PATH]` is the directory path in which you originally ran the `chemrel init` command.
+Before using any ChemREL CLI commands, first, `cd` into the directory in which you initialized ChemREL as follows, where `[PATH]` is the ChemREL Initial Direcory path in which you originally ran the `chemrel init` command.
 ```console
 $ cd [PATH]
 ```